 Don’t worry, you won’t be stuck on the island without food.
-We have a lovely and cosy café that is open every day during the summer from 10 – 17, and on demand, we even have small and large dinner parties.
+We have a lovely and cosy café that is open every day during the summer from 10 – 17, and on demand – we even host small and large dinner parties.

-If that was not enough the local café/bar Maggies, also serves food from 13 -20 every day.
-Try the fish-soup on weekends, I have heard it is great!
-Also I heard that their fish & chips is awesome – we will go and try it out for our next inspirational tour.
+The local café/bar Maggies also serves food from 13 -20 every day.
+Try the fish-soup on weekends, it is great!
+Also I heard that their fish & chips is awesome – we will go and try it out for our next inspirational trip.
 We might just see you there!

 So, just come, you won’t be hungry!

 Waffles, waffles, waffles!
 When we took over the café in 2014, we had a waffle contest: we offered free waffles to the local people and others passing by.
-They got to taste waffles prepared with different recipes and in return they got to vote on the best waffle recipe.
+They got to taste three different waffles and in return they got to vote for the best waffle recipe.
 The recipe of the oldest lady on the island won a great victory (yes, it was a blind-test, so there was no cheating).
-Her waffles are sweet in the good way and when baking spread out an amazing cardamom scent.
+Her waffles are sweet in the good way and whilst baking, send out an amazing cardamom scent.
 We make them on order, so they are always fresh and served with whipped cream and homemade rhubarb jam.
 The price is 35 kr.

 We do also have other sweets.
 What cakes we have to offer varies with our mood, the weather and many many other coincidences.
-Sometimes Barbara will make the greatest rhubarb toppes chocolate cake, sometimes Anna Malan has an inspired moment and goes all in, decorating the carrot cake with candied daisies.
-And once in a while, I will bake a cake myself (Tjóðhild).
-I do love to make a chervil-povlova.
-And if there is a pavlova amongst the cakes, you will know that Tjóðhild is having a day with extra energy.
+Sometimes Barbara will make the greatest rhubarb topped chocolate cake, sometimes Anna Malan has an inspired moment and goes all in, decorating the carrot cake with candied daisies.
+And once in a while, I will bake a cake myself (Tjóðhild) – I do love to make a chervil-pavlova.
+And if there is a pavlova amongst the cakes, you will know that Tjóðhild is having a day with extra much energy.

-We do have sunny days.
-They come sneaking, and often when you least expect it.
-There for we always prepare ourselves by having homemade ice cream in the freezer.
+We do have sunny days – really, it happens!
+They often when you least expect it.
+Therefor we try to prepare ourselves by having homemade ice cream in the freezer.
 The regulars are: vanilla, rhubarb, chocolate&espresso and seaweed&liquorice (yes, seaweed).
 We even make our own ice cream cones.
-On special occasions we also make other varieties – we are working on a cardamom ice cream for this christmas (yes, we do eat ice cream in the winter time), and on an angelica ice cream for the next special birthday party – who is up?
+On special occasions we also make other varieties – we are working on a cardamom ice cream for next christmas (yes, we do eat ice cream in the winter time), and on an angelica ice cream for the next special birthday party – who is up?
 We even serve rhubarb ice-cream-soda.
 It is good on a sunny day, but also lovely on cloudy and rainy days – it lights your inner sun, and makes the day brighter.

 Coffee and tea